ankurinfoniti/angular-laravel-blogger/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.0.
 This is a simple blog project in Angular 13 and Laravel Framework.

-## Core Features
+## Frontend Features

-- Project Overview and Setup
-- Bootstrap Integration
-- Project Structure and Create All Modules
-- Create Routing and Navigation
-- Theme Integration and Create Home Page
+- Home page with featured blog
-- Deployment on live server

-## Fronted Features

-- Blog listing page on fronted
+- Blog listing page on frontend
+- Category wise blog filtering listing on frontend
+- Blog page has load more option to load blog
-- Blog detail page on fronted
+- Blog detail page on frontend
-- Show static page like as About, Contact etc.
+- Show static page like as About, Contact etc
 - Create contact form and data send at email
+- Global loader on each api call

 ## Admin Features